 What’s your best study tip for acing a dog grooming course?

-For me I’m all about writing stuff down.
+I’m all about writing stuff down.
 If you think it’s important, then it probably is, so write it down!
 Also, practicing all the technique with your scissors and clippers and playing around to figure out your tools will be very beneficial in the long run.

 Did you have any misconceptions about earning your certification online?
 Did they change as you progressed through the course?

 Not at all!
-I was excited that is course was self-pace study.
+I was excited that this course was self-pace study.
 I didn’t know what the course was going to be like at first, but everything was super organized and well detailed that it was the best option I think I could have picked.

 Have you found your tutor feedback and experience useful?